The Increasingly American Kalashnikov

 Then, in 2019, they introduced the VSKA (vis-kuh), or Vermont-Stamped Kalashnikov.
 Using better build components and showcasing more attention to detail than past rifles, the VSKA has a bolt carrier, front trunnion, and feed ramp machined from S7 tool steel, a nitro-carburized 4140 steel bolt, and chrome-moly 4150 barrel.

-The gun’s furniture is Vermont maple, for that cozy New England touch.
+The gun’s furniture is Vermont maple, for that cozy New England touch — and is about as close to an American-made AK as you can get.

 Not very well fit or finished, however, it is a good example of what makes the AK-47 platform great as it will run when needed and requires very little in the way of keeping it ticking.